modal-projects/modal-nvidia-asr/README.md

 # Batch and Streaming Parakeet

-This repository demonstrates three approaches to deploy NVIDIA's Parakeet ASR models on Modal for **batch** and **streaming** transcription.
+This repository demonstrates four approaches to deploy NVIDIA's Parakeet ASR models on Modal for **batch** and **streaming** transcription.

 ## Implementation